internet-of-plants/blog/_drafts/2015-02-02-what-is-coap.md

 Let's say we have a CoAP client C and a CoAP server S. Suppose node C wanted to know about the humidity status of the plant node S is watching over.
 S has the IP `fe80::42` and runs a CoAP server which is listening on port `1234`.

-To retrieve the desired information, C may send the following request (request parameters are specified in `Parameter: Value`):
+To retrieve the desired information, C may send the following request (request parameters are specified in `Parameter: Value` format in this example):

     GET coap://[fe80::42]:1234/plant/humidity
     Accept: 0